Danetone/Hello-World/README.md

     (As well as other modifiers like background-color/image/gradient for each face, any borders, etc) }

-A global cabwa file can be created (although the extention would be .dss) as an external file, so that those pre-defined shorthand codes can be used through the entire site ( lie a stylesheet or script file.)
+A global cabwa file can be created (although the extention would be .dss) as an external file, so that those pre-defined shorthand codes can be used through the entire site ( like a stylesheet or script file.)
 Otherwise, the cabwa defs can be written in the &lt; style &gt; tag within the &lt; head &gt; tag of the document, and be used only for that particular document.

 Example of allowing multiple events: